dustinpfister/blog_posts/_posts/canvas-chartjs.md

 ## 4 - Vanilla js Draw line chart alternative

-Although using chartjs is a great solution for quickly getting a line chart as well as several other types of charts in a project, it is not to hard to work out a vanilla javaScript solution.
+Although using chartjs is a great solution for quickly getting a line chart as well as several other types of charts in a project, I often prefer to work out my own solutions for things like this.
+I might want to make a simple solution that will not eat up less overhead, or do something new when it comes to how to go about presenting data.
+Another reason that comes to mind is to just simple have control when it comes to things like licensing terms, bugs, coding style and so forth.

 Of course it will be a bit time consuming compared to just adding chartjs to a project and moving on.
 However I have found that it is really not to hard to get a basic working solution up and running, and I also have the option to make the solution more streamlined, with features that I want, and no additional bulk that will slow down site performance.

 ## 4.1 - The draw Line chart method